Combinatorics of Hurwitz degenerations and tropical realizability: Non-superabundant functions

-With this setup, we now explain how to obtain an $H$-modification.
-For each $e_i$, add a vertex $B_i$ whose distance from $A_i$ is $a$ and add a ray $\ell_i$ to each $B_i$ on the domain.
-This gives the modification of the domain $\Gamma$.
-Add a ray $\ell$ to the target graph at $0\in \RR$ and add a vertex $N$ on this ray at distance $a$ from $0$.
-For the map, send each new ray $\ell_i$ with slope $1$ to $\ell$.
+Add a ray $\ell$ to the target graph at $0 \in \mathbb{R}$, and place a vertex $N$ on $\ell$ at distance $a$ from $0$.
+This yields a modification $\Sigma'$ of the target.
+Map each newly added ray in the domain to $\ell$ with slope $1$, starting at $N$.

+\textbf{Applying the inductive hypothesis:} Remove the half-open segments $[A_i,B_i)$ from $T$, giving a disjoint union of trees $S_1,\dots,S_m$, each containing strictly fewer edges than $T_1$.
+For each $j$, form $S'_j$ by attaching the stars of all vertices in $\mathcal{B} \cap S_j$ to $S_j$.

-We will construct the modification using Lemma~\ref{lemma:glueing}.
-Delete the segments $A_iB_i$ from $T_0$, to get a new graph $T_1'$, and add in the stars at each $B_i$ to get another new graph $T_0'$.
-Viewing the interior of the ray $\ell$ as a copy of $\RR$, we obtain an induced map $h\colon T_0'\to \RR$ that contracts $T_1'$ to $N$.
-By the inductive hypothesis, this map $h$ admits an $H$-modification with the required properties.
-The original map $T_0\to \RR$ admits an $H$-modification by applying the gluing construction of Lemma~\ref{lemma:glueing}. \end{enumerate}
+Viewing the interior of $\ell$ as a copy of $\mathbb{R}$, each $S'_j$ induces a map $h_j \colon S_j \to \mathbb{R}$ that contracts $S_j$ to $N$.
+By the inductive hypothesis, each $h_j$ admits an $H$-modification satisfying the required properties.
+Applying the gluing construction of Lemma~\ref{lemma:glueing}, we obtain an $H$-modification of the original map $T \to \mathbb{R}$ with the desired properties. \end{enumerate}

 The three situations exhaust the inductive step, so the result follows by induction on the number of vertices of the contracted subtree. \end{proof}